andresebr/kumodd/docs/guide/How-to-Use-Kumodd.md

 Results exclude certain native types such as google maps that are not exportable, and cannot be downloaded.

-By default, results will not include Google Photos or application data.
-To obtain them, see set the scope and space, as discussed below.
+By default, results will not include Google Photos or hidden android application data.
+To obtain them, use the scope and space options, discussed below.

 ## Spaces